“This is the face of the evil my sire fought against.”

 Still, for it, she’ll put up a better showing against the real enemy.

-She downs several bottles of water from the groups stores, mindful of the frailty of the body she inhabits and the desert’s dry heat, while waiting on Mahmoud to finish her conjuring.
+She downs several bottles of water from the group’s stores, mindful of the frailty of the body she inhabits and the desert’s dry heat.
+She waits on Mahmoud to finish her conjuring.

 GM: All of the ghouls have a fair amount of water bottles between them, perhaps little surprise for non-Egyptians unaccustomed to the country’s heat.
 However, the desert doesn’t feel too warm at night, either.
+It’s moderately cool.
 Probably 50-60 Fahrenheit.
 All of the ghouls have coats or jackets on.
-Caroline’s, having lacked the initial recognition and then chance to remove it, is soaked through with sweat.
+Caroline’s, which she didn’t remove during the sparring match, is soaked through with sweat.
+That’s another thing she’d gotten used to not doing.

 The desert night is alive with shadows.
 Mahmoud has traced a summoning circle over the ground, etched within her own blood.
 It looks like the section of tarmac inside has fallen away into a realm of utter nothingness.
 Animate shadows cavort inside of it.
 Sometimes they’re shaped like demons, sometimes cobras or crocodiles, sometimes skeletally thin humanoids with too-long arms and hands.
 The air around them seethes with cold hatred.
 The other ghouls do not look eager to stand nearby.
 Mahmoud barks a final word in a guttural tongue and the circle collapses.
 The shadows seep out, their shapes alternately morphing between three dimensions and just two, pressed flat against the tarmac.